 Banking in Spain

-Spain has a massive number of banks, about 141.
-There are private and state banks, as well as a number of regional cooperative and savings banks.
+There are private and state banks, as well as a number of regional cooperative and savings banks in Spain.
 Spain’s national bank is called Banco de España.
 This state bank is the regulator of the banking sector.

 If you plan to retire in Spain, it’s advisable that you open a bank account there.
 Otherwise, you’ll be dealing with credit card charges and exchange rates.
-Having an account there will make your day-to-day life there easier.
-Activities such as paying bills and so on can be quite costly and could drain your income through international banking.
+Having an account there will make your day-to-day life easier.
+Paying bills can be quite costly and could drain your income through international banking.